Acuity Scheduling Review

 Ease of Use:

 I enjoyed using Acuity and felt comfortable with the layout almost immediately.
 You can navigate to any page with only two clicks from the main calendar thanks to a streamlined header that reflects Acuity’s valuation of simplicity over complicated special features.
-Looking for particular settings to change or site information did not take minutes of guesswork or trial-and-error.
+Looking for particular settings to change and site information does not take minutes of guesswork or trial-and-error.
 Though the interface is beginning to show its age in terms of style and navigation, it’s still very usable.

 - Setup: The initial setup involves a one-step registration process, followed by a fairly lengthy set of questions about the nature of your business.
 While this presumably helps to customize your setup, it feels a bit excessive, especially if you’re hoping to dive right in.
-Once you’ve answered all the questions, you’ll be able to jump right in to the program or take advantage of the walkthrough at the top of the page.
+Once you’ve answered all the questions, you’ll be able to jump right into the program or take advantage of the walkthrough at the top of the page.
 The walkthrough consists of three parts: Set Your Availability, Offer Appointment Types, and Customize and Share.
 You won’t get a ton of hand-holding, but the program will remind you and/or prevent you from progressing if you’ve left out a critical piece of information.

 - Graphic User Interface: The GUI is very easy to interact with.
 A subtly varied, primarily grayscale color scheme, simple buttons, and generous spacing make each page readily digestible.
 Navigation within the site is intuitive and fairly easy, relying on a sidebar with expandable headings and submenus.
 There is, however, quite a bit to digest for first time users.
 Luckily, submenus are kept to a minimum.
 Each page has an optional help button to link you to help articles related to the page you are currently on.
-Sadly, some of the wit has been removed from the site, presumably to make give the site a more professional tone.
-If you’re new to Acuity, you won’t miss it.

 - Settings: Acuity gives you the option to set your availability and define appointment types, as well as specify group or class events.
 You can also set prices for events if applicable and mark the slot as private or public to determine who gets to see it.
 You can customize the scheduling page your clients will be using, embed it on your website, or connect it to Facebook.
-Classes recently received a update that will allow you to more easily tweak the maximum number of attendees in one-off classes.
+Classes recently received an update that will allow you to more easily tweak the maximum number of attendees in one-off classes.

-- Store: Adding products to your automatically set up business store is very simple: Name it, price it, describe it, and upload an image if you choose.
+- Store: Adding products to your automatically set-up business store is very simple: Name it, price it, describe it, and upload an image if you choose.
 There are also options to make the product hidden or save it as a gift certificate or appointment package, making it just as useful for purely-service-based businesses as for places like spas and salons that sell tangible products as well.
 You can also generate coupon codes.

 - Customization: As a Free Account user, you are pretty limited in customization.
-You are able to choose https://<this part>.acuityscheduling.com of the scheduling site URL, change the name and description of your business, adjust the basic colors for and add a logo to the customer scheduling website.
+You are able to choose https://<this part>.acuityscheduling.com of the scheduling site URL, change the name and description of your business, adjust the basic colors, and add a logo to the customer scheduling website.
 Changing the header and footer of the client scheduling page is possible but requires HTML code.
 You can also edit the appointment confirmation email, which has insufficient original content.

 - Customer Use: The scheduling page is looking better, but is still a pretty minimalistic take on the features.
 Right after making an appointment, links for canceling or changing the appointment as well as booking a new one appear.
-The appointment confirmation email is somewhat too simple, with virtually no formatting or niceties.
+The appointment confirmation email is somewhat too simple, with virtually no formatting options or niceties.
 Replies to the confirmation email go straight to your address, allowing direct communication between you and the customer.
 You then have the option to add the appointment to your Google calendar.
 A recent update, if enabled, allows customers to book multiple spots in appointments.

 Customer Service and Support: